bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 It will take up to half an hour, 8GB memory and 7 CPUs.

+.. important:: Please, make sure the ports are opened!

 At the end of deploying you can see urls of all services.

 Description